enfabrica/enkit/scripts/gee.md

 to your PR description will cause the PR to be marked as a draft.
 Adding the token "ABORT" will cause gee to abort the creation of your PR.

-By default, `pr_make` creates a PR that targets upstream/master as the branch for the PR to merge into.
-However, this branch can be changed in two ways:
+`pr_make` will look at the recursive parentage of the current branch  until it finds a remote branch as a parent.
+This remote branch (usually `upstream/master`) will be used as the "base" branch for the PR to be merged into.
+This "base" branch can be overriden useing the "--base <branchname>" flag.

-* The `GEE_PR_BASE` environment variable can be used to specify the name of the upstream branch to merge into.

-* The `--base <branchname>` argument can be added to the command line to explicitly specify the name of the upstream branch to target.
-This value will override the value in `GEE_PR_BASE`, if set.

 Uses the same options as "gh pr create".